LB1304/EWS/Example/README.md

 <h3>In-sample prediction</h3>

-We estimate conditional response probabilities and compute the crisis probabilities for each sample unit and each time occasion in the training set.
-Then, we evaluate in-sample prediction performance using different cut-off values (based on ROC and PR curves), and report the associated evaluation metrics.
+Per tutti e tre i modelli we compute the crisis probabilities for each sample unit and each time occasion in the training set.
+Then, we evaluate in-sample prediction performance using different cut-off values (based on ROC and PR curves).
+A titolo d'esempio we report the associated evaluation metrics only for the fixed-effects model.

 ```r
 ProbCrisis.PL <- ModEst.PL$fitted.values